Yuriy-Svetlov/compress-images/README.md

 ##### Combine compression

-> You even can minify images with use **combine algorithms compress** images.
-As example - `mozjpeg` + `jpegoptim` or `jpegtran` + `mozjpeg` or any other algorithm.
+> You can even minify images by using a **combination of compression algorithms**.
+As an example - `mozjpeg` + `jpegoptim` or `jpegtran` + `mozjpeg` or any other algorithm.

-##### Saving log of errors
+##### Saving error log

-> If you got error, will be save log of error.
+> If you get an error, the error log will be saved.
 Default path `./log/compress-images`.

-##### Alternative configuration/algorithm compressing images
+##### Alternative configuration/algorithm for compressing images

-> If you get error, can be used alternative algorithm compressing images.
-As example: you want to compress images in `jpegRecompress`, but got an error  **Unsupported color conversion request**, and then will be used alternative algorithm compress images in`mozjpeg`.
+> If you get an error, alternative algorithms for compressing images can be used.
+As an example: you want to compress images in `jpegRecompress`, but you get the error  **Unsupported color conversion request**, so an alternative algorithm to compress the images can be used, like `mozjpeg`.

-##### Detect path for save image
+##### Detect path for saving images
-You can specify the path to source images folder and all images in the folder will be compression and moved to output folder.
+You can specify the path to source images folder and all images in the folder will be compressed and moved to output folder.

 **As an example, one of many**: